niemopen/niem-naming-design-rules/ndr6src.md

 * Rules for names of components appear in [section 7.1](#71-rules-for-names-of-namespace-components)
 * Rules for documentation of components appear in [section 7.2](#72-rules-for-documentation-of-namespace-components)
+* Rules for specifications of components appear in [section 7.3]

 ## 7.1 Rules for component names